SC-ECE/PYTHON-PROJECT/Real Time Vehicle Detection/Readme.md

 This project detects Cars from Real Time Videos and makes box around them to Identyfy.
 It is mainly made by `OpenCV` python module.

+### To Run:-

+  Download all 3 files Open them in any IDE and run

+    python main.py

 ### Overview :-

 ![g1](https://user-images.githubusercontent.com/105111251/212137841-765294ed-13e4-4add-80a3-238ba6c9fe06.gif)